php-http/documentation/clients/guzzle7-adapter.rst

-Guzzle 6 Adapter
+Guzzle 7 Adapter
 ================

-An HTTPlug adapter for the `Guzzle 6 HTTP client`_.
+An HTTPlug adapter for the `Guzzle 7 HTTP client`_.
+Guzzle 7 supports PSR-18
+out of the box.
+This adapter makes sense if you want to use HTTPlug async interface or to use Guzzle 7 with a library that did not upgrade to PSR-18 yet and depends on ``php-http/client-implementation``.

 Installation
 ------------